JorisEekhout/joriseekhout.com/content/presentations/2011-euromech.md

 "This figure shows that the bars were migrating during the study period, with bar speeds up to 0.21 m per day.", "The highest bar migration rates were observed in periods with high discharge levels.", "In this presentation we showed that alternate bars developed within months after the start of a field experiment.
-During a period of over 1 and a half years, the bars were morphologically active, with increases and decreases of bar height and bar migration.", "Thanks you for your attention"]
+During a period of over 1 and a half years, the bars were morphologically active, with increases and decreases of bar height and bar migration.", "Thanks you for your attention!"]
 +++